irtizak/GetCleanDataProject/CodeBook.md

 ### Use descriptive activity names to name activities

-In this task, the activity names and their respective IDs are loaded...
+In this task, the activity names and their respective IDs are loaded from the original source files...

 ```r
 activity_labels <- read.table("./UCI HAR Dataset/activity_labels.txt")